maiskt/hackathon.github.io/docs/11-Savings.md

 + 1="Yes"
 + 0= "No"

-## SAVE_FAMILY
+## SAVE_SECURITY
-Save for family: counts respondents who save to protect their families from poverty and crime or protect their belongings.
+Save for security: counts respondents who save to protect their families from poverty and crime or protect their belongings.

 Levels: